 The device in question has multiple serial ports that expose a variety of complex protocols once the client's application starts.
-The main microcontroller in the design included an off-the-shelf Arm Cortex-M3 core, with built-in flash and on-board RAM.
+The main microcontroller in the design included an off-the-shelf Arm Cortex-M3 core, with builtin flash and on-board RAM.
 This microcontroller had no hardware root of trust, so the bootloader provided all of the firmware security features.
 Notably, there was nothing to ensure the bootloader wasn't modified.

-The client did not have the exact source code for the firmware shipped on the device, since the entire release was lost during the fat-fingering.
-Worse, I could not easily use a production device to test this (it could be done, but would have added a lot of time to the engagement-time the client could not afford), and the client went to great lengths to protect the device against firmware read-out, even disabling the Joint Test Action Group (JTAG) debug port.
+The client didn't have the exact source code for the firmware shipped on the device, since the entire release was lost during the fat-fingering.
+Worse, I could not easily use a production device to test this (it could be done, but o make things even more challenging, release firmware images would not emit debugging log messages. would have added a lot of time to the engagement-time the client could not afford), and the client went to great lengths to protect the device against firmware read-out, even disabling the JTAG (Joint Test Action Group) debug port.
 To make things even more challenging, release firmware images would not emit debugging log messages.
-One fact worked in my favor, however: The firmware was built on top of open source components.
+One fact worked in my favor, however: The firmware was built on top of open-source components.
 Both the bootloader and the realtime operating system were used by many such projects.